Asiderr/gcpdiff/README.md

 ## Installation

-1. Change directory to the Terraform configuration.

-2. Clone the repository:
+1. Clone the repository:
     ```bash
     git clone git@github.com:Asiderr/gcpdiff.git
     ```

-3. Install the necessary dependencies:
+2. Install the necessary dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-4. Ensure you have `terraform` installed and properly configured on your system.
+3. Ensure you have `terraform` installed and properly configured on your system.

 ## Usage